-Johnni Walker, Chivas Regal, Mokey Shoulder, Highland Park, Black Bottle
+Johnnie Walker, Chivas Regal, Monkey Shoulder, Highland Park, Black Bottle

 Bottles we recommend having neat or with ice:

-Johnni Walker Gold or Blue Label, Chivas Regal 12, Laphroaig 18, Glenmorangie, Glenfidich, Glenlivet etc.
+Johnnie Walker Gold or Blue Label, Chivas Regal 12, Laphroaig 18, Glenmorangie, Glenfiddich, Glenlivet etc.

 It was according to Scottish history first distilled in 1494.
-It was the king who gave the order to Friar John Cor to make “uisge beatha” which is scottish and means “water of life”.
-Water of life is a term that often is used in the spirit history.
-It’s important to understand that alcohol was seen as medication.
+It was the king who gave the order to Friar John Cor to make "uisge beatha" which is Scottish and means "water of life".
+The Water of Life is a term that often is used in the spirit history.
+It's important to understand that alcohol was seen as medication.
 It helped people get through tough times and gave them courage.
-That’s why it was called “Water of Life”.
+That's why it was called "Water of Life".

-According to Scottish Whisky Association and the Exchequer Rolls of Scotland the Friar John Cor received 8 bolls of malt which was enough for 1500 bottles.
+According to Scottish Whisky Association and the Exchequer Rolls of Scotland, the Friar John Cor received 8 bolls of malt which was enough for 1500 bottles.
 It was in 1494 and John Cor was a distiller in Lindores Abbey in Fife in Scotland.
-1500 bottles means that Whisky production was wellknown back then and perhaps it was distilled even before that.
+1500 bottles mean that Whisky production was well known back then and perhaps it was distilled even before that.

 It's of course from Scotland and it has to be produced in Scotland.
 It also has to be aged here and that's done in Oak Casks and for at least 3 years.

 The key ingredient is malted Barley.
 You are not allowed to add any substances to the spirit.
-Only water, whole grains and pure caramel coloring can be added to it.
-There is several different types of Scotch:
+Only water, whole grains and pure caramel colouring can be added to it.
+There are several different types of Scotch:

 Single Grain: It's also produced at a single distillery using a pot still.
 The difference is that Single grain can have other grains added in the distillation.
 That means that the name "single grain" is not that clear.
 It means that only one distillery is used.